Meristem Securities: Meristem Capital

 Meristem Capital Limited (MCL) is the Investment Banking subsidiary of Meristem Securities Limited.
 MCL serves as a registered issuing house, a Designated Adviser on Alternative Securities Market (ASeM) and as a Financial Advisor.

-As a Designated Adviser on the Alternative Securities Market (ASeM) on the Nigerian Stock Exchange, MCL is positioned to provide assistance to small and medium companies wishing to list on the ASeM board to benefit from the immense opportunities listing provides to SMEs.

 Meristem Trustees

 Meristem Trustees is a subsidiary of Meristem Wealth Management Limited.
 The company was incorporated by the Corporate Affairs Commission as a Private Limited Liability Company in April 2012 and duly licensed by the Securities & Exchange Commission (SEC) to carry out the functions of Trustees in the Capital market in June 2012.

 In 2015, the company launched Meristem Diaspora Trust, a product designed for Nigerians abroad with interests in having investments back home.
-Investment responsibilities are thus transferred to Meristem Trustee who represents and protect the interests of the owner with a view to ensuring that those objectives are achieved.

 Meristem Registrars and Probate Services

 Meristem Registrars and Probate Services Limited (MRPSL) is a subsidiary of Meristem Securities Limited.
 MRPSL is a combination of two key service offerings; Registrars and Probate Service.

-The company operates an automated Share registration services with state of the art technologies that offer efficient, accurate and reliable services to meet tailored client needs based on confidentiality policies while operating within industry requirements and regulatory guidelines.
+The company operates an automated Share registration service.